 Battery storage systems are configured around the previous owner's energy tariff, usage patterns, and preferences.
 Those settings are almost certainly wrong for you.
 Charge and discharge schedules, tariff integration, and emergency power settings all need to be reviewed and updated before the battery will work correctly in your situation.

 What settings need to change when you take over a property with a battery: charge windows, discharge targets, tariff integration, minimum SoC, and emergency power (EPS) settings.
-Why “factory settings” often don’t apply to inherited systems.
+We review and reconfigure all of this as part of the New Owner Health Check.

-Configure my battery →Battery appears to charge or discharge at the wrong times, or not at all.
-Almost always a configuration issue tied to the previous owner’s settings — specifically charge windows, tariff schedules, or minimum SoC levels that no longer match your situation.
+Book battery setup →Battery appears to charge or discharge at the wrong times, or not at all.
+Almost always a configuration issue tied to the previous owner's settings — specifically charge windows, tariff schedules, or minimum SoC levels that no longer match your situation.

-Fix battery behaviour →If you’ve never had a battery before, this guide explains charge/discharge logic, BMS behaviour, SoC thresholds, and tariff integration — so you can understand what your battery is actually doing and why.
+Diagnose battery fault →If you've never had a battery before, this guide explains charge/discharge logic, BMS behaviour, SoC thresholds, and tariff integration — so you can understand what your battery is actually doing and why.

 Read guide →We review and update charge/discharge schedules, tariff integration, and emergency power settings as part of the onboarding session.
 Available as a standalone service too.